mogenslund/liquid/resources/help/keymappings.md

 When typing C-f a typeahead file chooser will be shown with the following keybindings:

   space:      Space is considered a "wildcard" in typeahead, so "my le" will match: "Myfile".
-  C-k:        Select the next file
+  C-n:        Select the next file
-  C-i:        Select the previous file
+  C-p:        Select the previous file
   C-g:        Quit Find File
   enter:      If the selection is a file the file will be opened.
               If it is a folder, a new typeahead will be started below that.

 # Headline and Function Navigation
-When typing gh (blue cursor) a typeahead headline navigator will be shown with the following keybindings:
+When typing gi (blue cursor) a typeahead headline navigator will be shown with the following keybindings:

   space       Space is considered a "wildcard" in typeahead, so "my li" will match: "My headline".
-  C-k:        Select the next headline
+  C-n:        Select the next headline
-  C-i:        Select the previous headline
+  C-p:        Select the previous headline
   C-g:        Quit Headline Navigation
   enter:      Move cursor to the selected headline or function